Dave King (singer)

 Dave King (born in Dublin) is an Irish singer, musician and songwriter.

-He is the frontman of the Celtic punk band Flogging Molly, of which he is a founding member.
-He first gained notability as the original lead singer of hard rock band Fastway in the 1980s.
+He first gained notability as the original lead singer of hard rock band Fastway in the 1980s, and co-founded the Celtic punk band Flogging Molly in 1997.

 Roots and early life

 King grew up in a small two-room flat in Beggars Bush, Dublin that had once been part of Beggars Bush Barracks.
 When he was around the age of six or seven, his parents bought him a guitar.
 King remembers being called inside by his mother to watch David Bowie perform "Starman" on television, which he cites as one of many influences along with Luke Kelly, Joe Strummer, Johnny Cash, and Freddie Mercury to name a few.
 King's father died when he was 10 years old.
 He left Dublin in his twenties, residing in London where he first joined Fastway and later Los Angeles where he formed Flogging Molly with Ted Hutt, Jeff Peters, and Bridget Regan.